lblod/merge-person-service/README.md

 When all persons are merged there only exists one person uri for each unique identifier.

 Of course we have a second scenario where the data of the person e.g. the _firstName_ is not the same in the conflicting person.
-If so we add triple to that person `ext:isInConflict` that can be used to find all the person that need manual attention.
+If so we add a triple to that person `ext:conflictsWith` that can be used to find all the person that need manual attention.

 ## Adding it to your project